To see what it's like in earlier versions of Firefox or in Firefox Beta and Release, see Debugger (before Firefox 52).

 When the debugger's paused, you'll see a call stack:

 Each level of the call stack gets a line, with the name of the function and the filename and line number.
 Clicking the line opens that source in the source pane.
-The screenshot above shows the following call stack:

 In the right-hand pane you'll see a label "Scopes" with a disclosure arrow next to it.
 When the debugger's paused, you'll be able to expand this section to see all objects that are in scope at this point in the program: